tracee/contextlogger/README.md

 ### Output Profile Selection
 The output produced by the TracEE contextual logger can be configured very flexible by allowing you to choose between predefined and custom profiles or by offering you the possibility to overwrite profile settings by system properties.
-You can choose between those profiles by setting the **io.tracee.contextlogger.profile** system property in your application server or by adding a **ProfileSelector.properties** file to your webapp.
+You can choose between those profiles by setting the **io.tracee.contextlogger.profile** system property in your application server or by adding a **ProfileSelector.properties** file to your application.
 The property file must define the **io.tracee.contextlogger.profile** property.
 Possible values are:

 | Value    | Description |